+Hello there.
+A very warm welcome to you.
 I am a down to earth, fully trained counsellor.
-I am currently updating my training for a more in-depth approach and am a finalist in my psychotherapy masters.
+I am also a finalist in a masters degree in psychotherapy.

-About counselling and Psychotherapy-
+About counselling and psychotherapy

 You may have already had experience of counselling.
 If not, counselling might be described as a type of support and listening where the focus is on you and how you experience things.
-It can be a particularly helpful at times of loss, change and upheaval when things feel confusing.
+It can be particularly helpful at times of loss, change and upheaval when things feel confusing.
 I will listen carefully and give you space to help you see things more clearly.

 You might resort to things that give you temporary respite, such as eating too much or too little, or the wrong type of food.
 You might feel so bad about what you ate that you purge or exercise or feel so bad that you get lower- and then the cycle starts.
 Or you might turn to smoking, drinking or using drugs, prescribed or otherwise.
 Sometimes you might find you buy things to help you feel better or find yourselves in unhappy relationships.
 There are any numbers of ways we try and get ourselves out of one painful emotional state in an attempt to get us into a calmer one.
 The problem is that then these behaviours can give us more problems- the very thing that was meant to help then burdens us with something else.
 Counselling can really help because together we look at what the behaviour was treating.
 Knowing that opens up more flexible possibilities.

-Counsellors are trained to listen to you-
+I am trained to listen to you

-Without us getting in your way.
+Without getting in your way.
 It is about you having the space to be able to say what you need, hear yourself and importantly have someone listening to you, focusing on your well-being.

-Because something is happening that is making life particularly hard.
+You might choose to come for counselling because something is happening that is making life particularly hard.
 Things might be happening that you don't want or there may be things you want to happen that don't.

+You may have been struggling on alone.
 Hoping that things might work out on their own.
 You might be coming to the conclusion that you have tried everything you can think of and you’ve run out of options.
 You might be exhausted by trying to work it out on your own and are ready for a friendly face and some warm support.

-You have made it this far-
+You have made it this far

 In spite of everything.
 You have done the hardest part.
 I have the deepest respect for anyone who decides they would like counselling.
 The next step, to come to counselling requires just one more bit of the same courage that got you this far.
 Take heart, you no longer have to try and work this out all on your own.
 We can work together.

-Together we can think about what is best for you.
+I am here to support you - together we can think about what is best for you.

 You are very welcome to ring or email me.
 I can offer a free 20-minute chat.

-Please ring: 07595 292129 or email: firstname.lastname@example.org
+Please ring: 07595 292129 or email me.